IM2MikeJones/ClipKeyboard/README.md

 ## Installation

 ### For Users
-1. Download the latest release from the releases page
+1. Download the latest release (v1.0.0) from the releases page
 2. Extract the ZIP file
-3. Run `ClipKeyboard.exe`
+3. Right-click on `ClipKeyboard.exe` and select "Run as administrator"

 ### For Developers
 1. Ensure you have Python 3.x installed